apache/iotdb/docs/UserGuide/Ecosystem Integration/Hive TsFile.md

 With this connector, you can

-* Load a single TsFile, from either the local file system or hdfs, into hive
+* Load a single TsFile file into Hive, regardless of whether the file is stored in the local file system or HDFS
-* Load all files in a specific directory, from either the local file system or hdfs, into hive
+* Load all files in a specific directory into Hive, regardless of whether the files are stored in the local file system or HDFS
 * Query the tsfile through HQL.
 * As of now, the write operation is not supported in hive-connector.
 So, insert operation in HQL is not allowed while operating tsfile through hive.